olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 I think a rest day is much needed.
 Luckily I am practically drowning in work to keep me occupied today.

-## Day sixteen
+### Day sixteen
-I am afrad that the pain is similar to yesterday and I am staying off running.
+I am afraid that the pain is similar to yesterday.
+I will continue staying away from running.
 I am still cycling to work though.
-I do not believe that triggers any of the pain and it is not far, so I do not think it has a huge impact.
+Cycling does not seem to trigger the pain.
+Furhthermore, it is not long to the office.
+I do not thing it will have a negative impact on my recovery.

 I have started doing stretching exercises.
 I now realize that I should have done this from the beginning.
 Obvious in hindsight.
 Oh well,